 an illness which lowers your body's resistance to disease

-you are taking neurotoxic agents.
+you are taking neurotoxic agents

 Leflunomide may increase the risk of birth defects.
-If you wish to become pregnant or father a child, you will need to stop
+If you wish to father a child,

 get rid of any leflunomide left in your body.

-You have recently been vaccinated or plan to get a vaccination.
+Tell your doctor if you have recently been vaccinated or if you need to have a vaccination

 Taking other medicines

-warfarin, a medicine used to stop blood from clotting)
+warfarin, a medicine used to prevent blood clots

-medicines used for diabetes e.g. tolbutamide
+medicines used for diabetes (e.g. tolbutamide)

-medicines used to treat epilepsy e.g. phenytoin.
+medicines used to treat epilepsy (e.g. phenytoin)

 cholestyramine, a medicine used to reduce high levels of cholesterol in the blood.

-side effect, you change your medication or you want to fall
+side effect, you change your medication or you want to fall pregnant

-If you are taking any of these you may need a different dose or you may need to take different
+You may need different amounts of your medicines, or you may need to take different

 avoid while taking leflunomide.